 Pau Ferro is a dense, medium-weight wood that boasts a striking appearance.
 Its color ranges from light brown to dark chocolate with reddish or purple hues.

 Pau Ferro’s tight and uniform grain pattern lends itself to a smooth, glossy finish when properly sanded and polished.
-It is often used for guitar necks, fretboards, and even some acoustic guitar bodies.
+I see it on guitar necks and even some acoustic guitar bodies, but by far the most common use I see is as a fretboard material.

 Tonal Characteristics

-Pau Ferro produces a bright, snappy tone with a strong midrange and crisp high end.
+I tried out a Player Plus Telecaster with a Pau Ferro fretboard.
+The Pau Ferro produces a bright, snappy tone with a strong midrange and crisp high end.
+For me, that’s the perfect tone for a Telecaster in a country band!

 Affordability

-While Pau Ferro is not the cheapest option, it is generally more affordable than rosewood or ebony.
+While Pau Ferro is not the cheapest option, it is considerably more affordable and sustainable than rosewood or ebony.

 Its increasing popularity in the guitar industry has made it more widely available, allowing manufacturers to offer instruments at a more reasonable price point.